rduo1009/vocab-tester/docs/dev/README.rst

  Dev documentation for vocab-tester
 ####################################

-This is the development documentation for the core of vocab-tester.
+This is the development documentation for the core of vocab-tester (in ``src.core``).
 It is intended for anyone wanting to contribute to the project, or for anyone interested about the inner workings of vocab-tester.

 Notes about the accido package (Latin word endings) are in the *accido* folder.
 Notes about the transfero package (inflecting English words) are in